-Appropriate engineering controls Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
-Well-designed engineering controls ca be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
-Individual protection measures, such as personal protective equipment Eye and face protection Safety glasses with side shields.
-Chemical goggles.
-Skin protection See Hand protection below Hands/feet protection NOTE: The material may produce skin sensitisation in predisposed individuals.
+Appropriate engineering controls

+Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
+Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.

+Individual protection measures, such as personal protective equipment

+Eye and face protection

+- Safety glasses with side shields. - Chemical goggles.

+Skin protection

+See Hand protection below

+NOTE:

+▶ The material may produce skin sensitisation in predisposed individuals.
 Care must be taken, when removing gloves and other protective equipment, to avoid all possible skin contact.

+Hands/feet protection

 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.

-When handling liquid-grade epoxy resins wear chemically protective gloves , boots and aprons.
-The performance, based on breakthrough times, of: Ethyl Vinyl Alcohol (EVAL laminate) is generally excellent Butyl Rubber ranges from excellent to good Nitrile Butyl Rubber (NBR) from excellent to fair.
-Body protection See Other protection below Other protection Overalls.
+When handling liquid-grade epoxy resins wear chemically protective gloves, boots and aprons.

+The performance, based on breakthrough times ,of:

+- · Ethyl Vinyl Alcohol (EVAL laminate) is generally excellent - · Butyl Rubber ranges from excellent to good - · Nitrile Butyl Rubber (NBR) from excellent to fair. - DO NOT use solvent to clean the skin

+Body protection

+See Other protection below

+Other protection

+Overalls.
 P.V.C apron.